 Such apps are in high demand these days.
 Disease tracking apps are used to reduce the number of people infected with Covid-19.
 There are also apps for patients with memory impairments that help users with epilepsy, diabetes, cardiovascular disease, asthma, allergies, and even depression monitor their diet and medication and predict their health.

 Feel free to check our detailed overview of building a disease control app.

-The app can be enriched with the following features:
+The healthcare app development process, in this case, can include adding the following features:

 - Manually enter seizure information so that the user can specify the type of seizure, time of day, duration, and other related information.

 - Smartphone video recording, so users can describe to the doctor (or family) their seizures, their triggers, and what happened after.